 Emperor Ashoka built the first temple near the Bodhi tree in the third century BC.
-In fact, this is the place where Siddhartha—the restless, became the Buddha—the enlightened.
-Located about 100 km away from Bihar’s capital, Patna, Bodh Gaya has several monasteries built by foreign Buddhist centres and the Bodhi or peepal tree on a big platform is believed to be an offshoot of the actual tree under which Buddha attained enlightenment.
-The Bodhi Sarovar here is believed to be the pond where the Buddha bathed before he began meditating.
+This is the place where Siddhartha—the restless, became the Buddha—the enlightened.
+Located about 100 km away from Bihar’s capital, Patna, Bodh Gaya has several monasteries built by international Buddhist centres.
+Moreover, the Bodhi or peepal tree on a big platform is believed to be an offshoot of the actual tree under which Buddha attained enlightenment.
+The Bodhi Sarovar here is considered to be the pond where the Buddha bathed before he began meditating.
 It is also said that the Durgeshwari Cave Temples located about 12 km away is the place where the Buddha meditated for a long time during this period.
 The Chaukramama or the Jewel Walk here is the place where the Buddha used to walk.
-The Barabar Caves, a collection of four caves, Karan Chaupar, Lomas Rishi, Sudama and Visva Zopri, are the oldest rock-cut caves in India dating to the third century BC, 24 km from Bodh Gaya and with inscriptions and elaborate sculptures.
+The Barabar Caves, a collection of four caves, Karan Chaupar, Lomas Rishi, Sudama and Visva

-Sarnath, about 12 km from Varanasi, is another important site in the Buddha’s life as this is the place where he gave his first sermon to five disciples.
+Sarnath, about 12 km from Varanasi.
+It is another important site in the Buddha’s life.
+This is the place where he gave his first sermon to five disciples.
 Taking centre stage here is the magnificent stupa built by Emperor Ashoka in the third century BC.
-The Chaukhandi Stupa was also constructed during Ashoka’s reign and there is the Dhamek Stupa, a conical structure where the Buddha delivered his Four Noble Truths.
+The Chaukhandi Stupa was also constructed during Ashoka’s reign.
+Moreover, there is the Dhamek Stupa, a conical structure where the Buddha delivered his Four Noble Truths.
 Mulagandha Kuti Vihar and Sarnath Museum are other must-see attractions here.
 In fact, when you walk along the ruins of Sarnath, it will surely take you back to another era.
 Nalanda and Rajgir are home to an ancient renowned monastic university and also believed to be the place where the Buddha preached.
 This is the location where the Buddha’s chief disciples, Sariputra (known for his great intelligence) and Maudgalyayana (known for his power of miracles) were converted to Buddhism.

 Shravasti in Uttar Pradesh is where the Buddha lived for the longest period of time and preached for close to 24 years.
 It has several ancient stupas and temples and the major Buddhist attraction here is Sahet where the Buddha is believed to have stayed.
 Shravasti is a revered site because it is believed to be the place where the Buddha performed several miracles.
 Sankasia, located 47 km from Farrukhabad, in Uttar Pradesh is the place where the Buddha descended from Tushita Heaven.
 It is believed that when the Buddha was 41, he went to Tushita Heaven to teach dharma to his mother and to date, this is the only Buddhist pilgrimage site where there are no temples or monasteries but you can still see the ruins.
 The other important site is at Kushinagar, the place where the Buddha attained parinirvana or the highest stage of salvation.
 The Parinirvana Stupa here has a little over six-metre-long, monolith red sandstone reclining statue of the Buddha that represents the dying the Buddha and the Ramabhar Stupa here is said to be the place where Buddha was cremated.